SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/sotables-ini.md

 Special data marked as belonging to SuperOffice may be updated in later releases, this is done by us flagging our data with 1 inside the IsBuildIn field of the database table.
 Then we can later tell DBSetup that we only want to delete our data, but leave customer and partner rows behind in the database.

 > [!NOTE]
-> If you set the primary key of a table to 0 then DBSetup with automatically set the primary key to the next available value.
-If you want to set it hard to a specific ID like we do in SORPublish table in the *I\_STDReportsNew.imp* file.
+> If you set the primary key of a table to 0 then DBSetup, which automatically sets the primary key to the next available value.
+If you want to set it hard to a specific ID as we do in the `SORPublish` table in the *I\_STDReportsNew.imp* file.
-If you need to reuse a privacy key later, in another table you may use variables like `#MyTableEntry_id1`, `#MyTableEntry_id2` and so on.
+If you need to reuse a privacy key later, in another table you may use variables like `#MyTableEntry_id1`, `#MyTableEntry_id2`, and so on.
 Then in a later table in the same imp file, you may pick up the value and assign it as a foreignKey.

 ![x][img1]